Admission Information

 - Independence in providing patient care

-- Applicants whose direct patient care experience is not listed below may use the patient care experience petition form (pdf) to have their direct patient care experience categorized by the program for admission purposes.
-Applicants MAY NOT petition to have the listed direct patient care roles reclassified (e.g., medical interpreter to be upgraded from minimal to moderate).
+- Applicants whose direct patient care experience is not listed below may use the patient care experience petition form (PDF) to have their direct patient care experience categorized by the program for admission purposes.
+Applicants MAY NOT petition to have the listed direct patient care roles reclassified (e.g., medical interpreter upgraded from minimal to moderate).
 The program decision may not be appealed.

 High: